alexmartinfr/alfred-wordreference/README.md

 **A:** Flags aren't supposed to represent languages, but countries.
 I agree, but they still are the most visual representations of a language that we have at our disposal.
 I've experimented making icons with ISO language codes instead, but it becomes really hard to visually distinguish them from each other in Alfred.
 The choice I've made are not political/religious, I simply tried to pick the most neutral option whenever possible.
 ##

-**Q: A shortcut is conflicting with another one of my workflows, how can I fix that?**
+**Q: A shortcut is conflicting with another workflow.
+How can I fix that?**

 **A:** Feel free to edit the workflow shortcuts to your convenience.
 The most likely suspects you might want to customize/delete are `def`, `syn`, `use`, `col` & perhaps `conj`.